scaleoutsystems/fedn/examples/async-simulation/README.md

 # ASYNC SIMULATION
-This example is intended as a test for asynchronous clients.
+This example is intended as a tool to experiment with asynchronous client workflows.

 ## Prerequisites
 - [Python 3.8, 3.9 or 3.10](https://www.python.org/downloads)